It’s a really big decision.

 Given this, tuition fees will probably not be a big factor in your choice of university.
 The only thing that may sway your decision is scholarship availability.
 This is determined by each university in any given year and they are highly competitive.

 Finally, there is an NHS Bursary, which is available to both domestic and international students.
 This does not depend on your choice of university, but on your individual circumstances, such as your income, location, and whether you have children.
 Some students can claim travel expenses.

-Medify offers bursaries for students on the basis of academic merit, financial difficulties, extracurricular achievements or other awards.
-Find out how you can apply for one.
+Medify offers bursaries for students on the basis of academic merit, financial difficulties, extracurricular achievements, or other awards.
+Find out how you can apply for a bursary.